KaitoDoraluxe/redditbot/README.md

 # redditmuslimbot
-This is in CSS language and its for my friends who moderate an Islamic subreddit, its in private
+This is in CSS language and its for those who moderate an Islamic subreddit.

 ## STEPS
 1. Add AutoModerator as Mod with full permission